Kairos-T/noted/_posts/2024-04-17-Natas-Wargames-Walkthrough.md

 ---
 title: "[WAPT Wk 1] NATAS Wargames Walkthrough"
 author: bowen
-categories: [Web Application Penetration Testing]
+categories: [Web Application Penetration Testing, WAPT Practical]
 ---

 This post is meant to serve as a guide for our WAPT module's week 1